Particular/docs.particular.net/Content/NServiceBus/nservicebus-message-mutators-sample.md

 <!--
 title: "NServiceBus Message Mutators Sample"
 tags: ""
-summary: "<p>In NServiceBus V2.6 it was tricky to change messages as they were sent to and from endpoints.
-From NServiceBus V3 you can change messages by plugging custom logic in to a couple of simple interfaces.</p>
+summary: "In NServiceBus V2.6 it was tricky to change messages as they were sent to and from endpoints.
+From NServiceBus V3 you can change messages by plugging custom logic in to a couple of simple interfaces."
-<p>You can encrypt all or part of a message.
-The encryption message mutator is part of the NServiceBus library, and can be used at any time.</p>
-"
 -->

 In NServiceBus V2.6 it was tricky to change messages as they were sent to and from endpoints.
 From NServiceBus V3 you can change messages by plugging custom logic in to a couple of simple interfaces.